deanna-stover/coursesCNU/2020/engl350fall2020/blog-posts.md

 Based on the reviews you read in preparation, write a review of a digital project you found.
 Remember that you can be critical and still polite or impressed but still evaluative.
 This blog should be **500-750 words**.

-# Grant Process Number One
+# Grant Process One

 In this **500-750 word** blog, share your project with the rest of the class (and update me!).
 How has the research been going?
 Do you still imagine your project like you did when you first wrote your abstract?

-# Grant Process Number Two
+# Grant Process Two

 Now that you're nearing the end of your grant project, write a **500-750 word** blog post that explains your nearly-finalized project.
 Has anything changed since your last process post?
 If not, what have your developed further?
 How has the process of writing a grant changed your understanding of the project as a whole?